 At that conference a young scholar from the Buryat Republic (Lake

-Baikal region), Zoya Morokhoeva, stepped out of the crowd, introduced
+Baikal region), Zoya Morokhoeva, stepped out of the crowd, introduced herself,

 invitation to participate in a summer 1990 conference at Lake Baikal.